Skallwar/skallwar.tk/content/posts/unkillable_process/index.md

 }
 {{</highlight>}}

-The Python part needs a bit more logic to make it works:
+The Python part needs a bit more logic to work:
 - Parse the arguments to retrieve signals to block and the pids that need to be protected
 - Add the pid of the Python script
 - Put the pids to block inside the corresponding maps

-Here is the Python code (without the argument parsing because that boring):
+Here is the Python code (without the argument parsing because that's boring):
 {{<highlight python>}}
 # Args is the resulting object of parse_args() method of argparse
 def initialize_bpf(args):